 If we consider that we can deliver a large part of our capacity, then we can weigh the costs of this structure, the benefit of an eventual improvement in the quality of delivery and see if it will be more profitable than subcontracting.

-We can also review the unit cost of the menus we are considering, but, for now, we maintain the assumptions.
+We can also review the production cost (unit cost) of the menus we are considering, but for now we stick to the assumptions.

 |CONSUMPTION / Costs||Incidence on the Selling Price (%)||Unit value without VAT||Total Year 1||Total Year 2|